Broadcaster Mound of Space

-Broadcaster Mound of Space / Dolmen Megalithic Year 2,800 BC
+Broadcaster Mound of Space I Dolmen Megalithic Year 2,800 BC

-Also a multipurpose room that blends the daily uses as a social center with the introduction to the museum area where is documented the discovery and are showed the pieces of the megalithic tomb.
-Entering the room of the stele, a spiral tour with an almost imperceptible slope surrounded by ceramic pieces that lets in the dim light, the air, the smells of the countryside and the fog.
-As the light intensity goes down, the ceramic pavement disintegrates, and to get to the camera the overhead light focuses the eye on the etched surface of each of the stele, silence slowing time in a space of accurate contemplation, in a horizontal plane of clay powder showing the footprint of each visitor, quietly and in reverse start to go out with no possibility of crossing with other… gradually intensifying light and noise, until the horizon of a wheat field comes to find us and takes us back to the common agricultural landscape of the area.
+Additionally, a multipurpose room blends the daily uses as a social center with the introduction to the museum area, where documented is the discovery of pieces of the megalithic tomb.
+Entering the room of the stele, a spiral tour with an almost imperceptible slope surrounded by ceramic pieces lets in the dim light, the air, the smell of the countryside and the fog.
+As the light intensity goes down, the ceramic pavement disintegrates, and the overhead light focuses the eye on the etched surface of each of the stele.
+Silence slows time in a space of accurate contemplation in a horizontal plane of clay powder, showing footprints of each visitor quietly.
+Going out with no possibility of crossing another, gradual intensifying light and noise on the horizon of a wheat field comes to find you and take you back to the common agricultural landscape of the area.